 In fact, during the pandemic, she became our sole purpose to travel.
 We travelled to keep her safe from COVID-19, and away from the masked and over-sanitised life.

-2. Where have you travelled in the past few months with your toddler?
+Travel + Leisure India: Where have you travelled with your toddler?

 We do not enjoy doing the typical touristy hopping around.
 We love to stay and soak in the local culture, food and lifestyle.
 The more time you spend in a place, the more you get to explore and feel one with the place.

 In 2020, we slow travelled by spending four months at a farm, three months in the mountains, and one month at the beach and a coffee estate—making travelling not a holiday anymore, but a way of life.